kennysmithed/oels2020/oels_practical_wk6.md

 (NB.
 Ferdinand et al. have a 4th stage at the end of each production trial where you then see the object plus the selected label for 2 further seconds - I have not included that in the code here, I don't think it's crucial and I couldn't make it look nice in jsPsych without making everything else much more complicated!).

-This should all sound familiar from the self-paced reading experiment, and we are going to handle it in the same way, by using nested timelines - the only difference is that each trial in the nested timeline in the self-paced reading experiment was essentially the same (see a word, press space) whereas here the component trials differ a little more.
+Complex multi-part trials should sound familiar from the self-paced reading experiment, and we are going to handle it in the same way, by using nested timelines - the only difference is that each trial in the nested timeline in the self-paced reading experiment was essentially the same (see a word, press space) whereas here the component trials differ a little more.

 ### Trial data